Feedback-AP-Research/star-m4-geo/Geometry.md

 FeedBack consists of 4 stars, and as the board is 64 pixels long and 32 tall, 16 pixels of length is the most to work with, and as the star's  circle will be inscribed by a square, width must equal height.

+If split down the middle directly, 8 pixels of length will be on the left, and 8 to the right, however there can not exist a center point at 8.5.

+To solve this, one pixel will forever be off as a gap between stars, to create a better user experience, and placing the center at 8 from 1 to 15.

+So, the new dimensions will be 15 x 15

 The cortesian coordinate system will be 16x16, and each subsequent star will be shifted 16(n -1) pixels to the right.

     x1 = 0